Skip to content

 Idea Execution

-Ideas are the primary way to use SAM for autonomous AI coding work.
-You describe what you want done in the chat, and SAM handles provisioning, agent execution, and cleanup.
+The main way to use SAM is the project chat: you describe what you want done, and SAM handles provisioning, agent execution, and cleanup.
+This page explains what happens after you hit send.

-6. Stream output — watch the agent work in real-time through the chat interface
+5. Stream output — watch the agent work in real time in the chat

 OptionDescriptionDefault